jrehor/kcc/README.md

  f f 2        /a nice way to say f[f[2]]
 16
 ```

-The last expression illustrates another cornerstone feature of k — everything that you intuitively feel you should be able to omit, can and should be omitted, and there very few exceptions to this rule.
+This illustrates a core principle of k syntax — everything that you intuitively feel you should be able to omit, can and should be omitted, and there very few exceptions to this rule.
+The lesser you type, the better your code will get.

 Lets recap.
 So far you know how to start k, how to assign values, declare most basic functions and variables, and how to annotate your code.
 This is a good start, but tells you absolutely nothing about what k really is.
 Nowhere above you were promised a *gentle* introduction, so from here your best two friends are your intelligence and intuition.